selkhlifi/carrefour-eshop/README.md

 - **Spring WebFlux**: For non-blocking, asynchronous HTTP requests.
 - **MongoDB**: As the reactive NoSQL database.
 - **Kafka**: For event-driven communication between services.
+- **Spring Security**: For securing the application using JWT-based authentication.

 ## Architecture